wlsf82/cv/partials/COURSES.md

 - Testing of Express routes with Supertest and Tape
 - Refactoring Express routes with middleware to avoiding code duplication

+> The code created during this course can be found in the following repo https://github.com/wlsf82/node-and-express/.

 ## TDD Day - [Eric Elliott JS](https://ericelliottjs.com/premium-content)

 This course covers: